 These documents are created through a consensus-based approach that is aimed at balancing the interests of all parties involved in construction projects.
 Recognized for clarity and simplicity of language, they are easily understood by the parties, using terms and expression familiar to the industry.

-CCA, through its Standard Practices Committee, the Canadian Construction Documents Committee (CCDC), the Canadian Design-Build Institute (CDBI), and the Institute for BIM in Canada (IBC), develops and publishes a number of critical standard contract documents and industry guides.
-These documents are sold through our partner associations, while some documents and guides are available free of charge to our members from the Members Only section of the CCA website.
+CCA, through its Standard Practices Committee, the Canadian Construction Documents Committee (CCDC), and the Canadian Design-Build Institute (CDBI), develops and publishes a number of critical standard contract documents and industry guides.
+These documents are sold through our partner associations, while some documents and guides are available free of charge to our members.

 CCA’s Annual Conference offers unparalleled opportunities for professional development and networking, as well as social events and some relaxation with friends and family in a spectacular location.
 Visit conference.cca-acc.com for more information on this year’s conference.

-In case you list your affiliations on your website, please add a link to the Canadian Construction Association website.
+In case you list your affiliations on your website, please add a link to our website.
 As a CCA member, you have the right to use the CCA logo on your website or in your collateral/presentations.
-A CCA logo zip file is available under Member Login section of our website.
+Contact [email protected] to request our logo.